 Kitzbuhel Ski Safari.

-Kitzbuhel is home to one of the first ski safaris, thanks to the 3S Cable Car which links Kitzbuhel’s main ski area, skiers travel 15 km by lift and descend 35 km of pistes between Kitzbühel and Pass Thurn.
+Kitzbuhel is home to one of the first ski safaris, thanks to the 3S Cable Car which links Kitzbuhel’s main ski areas.
+Skiers travel 15km by lift and descend 35km of pistes between Kitzbühel and Pass Thurn.
 The Kitzbühel Ski Safari is marked by round signs, with an elephant on skis pointing the way.
-Start early, The Safari takes a full day.
+Start early, the safari takes a full day.

-Kitzbuhel’s main ski area runs from Pass Thurn, along a ridge strung with the villages of Aurach and Jochberg in the valley below, linking, via the 3S Cable Car, to the Pengelstein over looking Aschau and Kirchberg to the east.
+Kitzbuhel’s main ski area runs from Pass Thurn, along a ridge with the villages of Aurach and Jochberg in the valley below.
+Linked via the 3S Cable Car, to the Pengelstein, overlooking Aschau and Kirchberg to the east.

-The Ki-West Gondola in Aschau, in the Kirchberg Valley links, the Kitzbuhel ski area with Westendorf in the Ski Welt, which boasts 279km of pistes.
+The Ki-West Gondola in Aschau, in the Kirchberg valley links the Kitzbuhel ski area with Westendorf in the Ski Welt.
+Ski Welt boasts a further 279km of pistes.

 There is more skiing on the opposite side of each valley.
-To the southwest there is the Kitzbüheler Horn that has become a snowboarders mountain.
-To the east, on the other side of Kirchberg, is the Gaisberg area with its new quad-chairlift.
+Firstly, to the southwest there is the Kitzbüheler Horn that has become a snowboarders mountain.
+Secondly, to the east, on the other side of Kirchberg, is the Gaisberg area with its quad-chairlift.

 Expert and Off-Piste Skiing Kitzbuhel.

 Real experts can always find good skiing just off the marked trails.
-Some of the best placess are beyond the Pengelstein Peak where the Hochsauerkaser Piste (55), drops to the west and the Schwarzkogel (56) runs to the east, both offer great off-piste possibilities at any point for an expert skier.
+Some of the best places are beyond the Pengelstein Peak where the Hochsauerkaser Piste (55), drops to the west.
+Alternatively, the Schwarzkogel (56) runs to the east.
+Both offer great off-piste possibilities at any point for an expert skier.

-The Steinbergkogel bowl is another great playground for expert skiers with a variety of chutes and steep, unpisted terrain, reached via a new 8-passenger chair bringing skiers to the top of the bowl.
+The Steinbergkogel bowl is another great playground for expert skiers with a variety of chutes and steep, unpisted terrain.
+This is reached via an 8-passenger chair to the top of the bowl.
 Pistes like Powder Heaven and Direttissima are aptly named with the right snow.
-Way up the valley the Bärenbadkogel Peak has plenty of expert drops where anyone with real skill can pick their own way down the mountain.
+Way up the valley, the Bärenbadkogel Peak has plenty of expert drops where anyone with real skill can pick their own way down the mountain.